-Explanation of Uncontested Divorce Process One of the divorcing partners files a divorce petition.
+Explanation of Uncontested Divorce Process Filing the Petition: One of the divorcing partners files a petition.
 This partner is called as a Petitioner or Plaintiff in different states.
-The Petitioner makes arrangements for serving the process to the other divorcing partner.
-This other divorcing partner is known as a Defendant or a Respondent in different states.
-A Divorce hearing may not be essential, if the divorcing partners agree with each other on the following issues.
+The Petitioner makes arrangements for serving the notice to the other divorcing partner who is known as a Defendant or a Respondent in different states.
+Divorce Hearing and Order: An hearing may not be essential if the divorcing partners agree with each other on the following issues:

-The divorcing partners submit a divorce settlement.
-If this is accepted by the court, then an order may be entered and the finalization of the divorce takes place.
-The detailed procedure of an uncontested divorce can vary not only from one state to another but also from one court to another.
-Several states impose specific divorce waiting periods.
-In such states, although the divorcing partners agree with each other on all issues, both have to wait till this period is over and then the finalization of the divorce takes place.
-Some Judges demand that the divorcing partners should remain present in the divorce court for the following reasons.
+Waiting Period: The detailed procedure of an undisputed dissolution can vary not only from one state to another but also from one court to another.
+Several states impose specific waiting periods.
+In such states, although the divorcing partners agree with each other on all issues, both have to wait till this period is over and then the finalization takes place.
+For example, in California the divorcing partners have to wait for a period of six months till the termination becomes final.
+If you file for an undisputed case in Nevada, you have to wait for sixty days before the court makes the final judgment.
+Presence of divorcing partners in the court: Some Judges demand that the divorcing partners should remain present in the state court for the following reasons:

 Disadvantages of uncontested divorce